au-research/ARDC-23-things/_things/thing-19.md

 ---
-author: ARDC
+thing: 19
+title: 'Exploring APIs and Apps'
+short_title: 'APIs & Apps'
 description: |
     APIs and Apps are the engines behind making data usable.
 Find out what they are and how they make data accessible to us all.
 Get hands on to explore and use APIs relevant to research data including services offered by ANDS and the National Library of Australia.
-keywords: 'data, research, research data, australia'
-title: 'Exploring APIs and Apps'
-short_title: 'APIs & Apps'
+overview:
+ - Getting started: try some Culture Collage and get some apps to become a citizen scientist
+ - Learn more: explore the API treasures of Trove
+ - Challenge me: play with some APIs for ANDS services
 categories:
     - 'Hands on with data & tools'
 ---
-APIs and Apps are the engines behind making data usable.
-Find out what they are and how they make data accessible to us all.
-Get hands on to explore and use APIs relevant to research data including services offered by ANDS and the National Library of Australia.

--   **Getting started**: try some Culture Collage and get some apps to become a citizen scientist
--   **Learn more**: explore the API treasures of Trove
--   **Challenge me**: play with some APIs for ANDS services

 ## Getting started
 ### An introduction to APIs and Apps